 In 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses ("ASU 2016-13"), which applies a current expected credit loss model which is a new impairment model based on expected losses rather than incurred losses.
 The expected credit losses, and subsequent adjustments to such losses, will be recorded through an allowance account that is deducted from, or added to, the amortized cost basis of the financial asset, with the net carrying value of the financial asset presented on the consolidated balance sheet at the amount expected to be collected.
 ASU 2016-13 eliminates the current accounting model for loans and debt securities acquired with deteriorated credit quality under ASC Topic 310-30, Receivables - Loans and Debt Securities Acquired with Deteriorated Credit Quality, which provides authoritative guidance for the accounting of the Company's notes receivable.
-With respect to smaller reporting companies, the amendments in this update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 The adoption of ASU 2016-13 resulted in an adjustment to retained earnings on January 1, 2023 of \$0.3 million, and established an expected credit loss reserve against our receivables related to loans outstanding, including those held within equity method investments.
-The increase is a result of changing from an "incurred loss" model, which encompasses allowances for losses expected to be incurred over the life of the portfolio.
+The increase is a result of changing from an "incurred loss" model, which encompasses allowances for current known and inherent losses within the portfolio, to an "expected loss" model, which encompasses allowances for losses expected to be incurred over the life of the portfolio.